damek/damek.github.io/_random/basic-facts-about-gpus.md

 ### Synchronization

 The `__syncthreads()` call acts as a barrier.
 No thread in the block proceeds until all threads have reached this point.
-This ensures the `A_tile` and `B_tile` are fully loaded into Shared Memory before the compute phase begins.
+This ensures the `A_tile` and `B_tile` are fully loaded into Shared Memory before the compute phase begins.[^sync]:

 ### The On-Chip Hardware: Banks and Warps

 Shared Memory is a physical resource located on the Streaming Multiprocessor (SM).
 When a thread block is scheduled to run on an SM, it is allocated a portion of that SM's total Shared Memory for its exclusive use.

 The Shared Memory is physically partitioned into 32 independent memory modules of equal size, called **banks**.
 These banks can service memory requests in parallel.
 This number is not arbitrary; it is matched to the **warp size**.
 Recall that a warp consists of 32 threads that execute instructions in lockstep, and it is the fundamental unit of memory access.
-The 32 banks are designed to serve the 32 parallel memory requests from a single warp in one clock cycle.
+The 32 banks are designed to serve, in parallel, the 32 memory requests from a single warp in one clock cycle, provided those requests target different banks.

 Addresses, representing 4-byte words, are interleaved across the banks.
 ```